What are Hedge Funds in the Indian Stock Market?

 What are the Key Characteristics of Hedge Funds?

-Here are some of the characteristics of the best hedge funds in India.
+Here are the features of hedge funds in India.

-- Qualification: The top hedge funds in India are typically only available to accredited investors who meet certain minimum income or net worth requirements.
-The minimum pooled money required to start a hedge fund is Rs.20 crore.
-This is because they are considered to be risky investments.
-Regulators want to ensure that investors have the financial resources to withstand potential losses.
+- Eligibility: Top hedge funds in India are only available to accredited investors who meet minimum income or net worth requirements.
+The minimum amount required to start a hedge fund is ₹20 cr., as they are high-risk investments.

 Types of Hedge Funds